wetherc/phorge-docker/BASIC-CONFIG.md

     ...
 ```

+By default, Phorge will run on `phorge.localhost`; if you would like to test it locally you should edit your hosts file to resolve this address.

 It's recommended that you specify an alternate domain to serve files and other user content from.
 This will make Phorge more secure.
 You can configure this using the `PHORGE_CDN` option, like so:

 ```